mctrinity/spam_email_classifier/README.md

 ```bash
 python train_model.py
 ```
-This script trains a **Naïve Bayes classifier**, evaluates its accuracy, and saves the model and vectorizer for deployment.
+This script trains a **Naïve Bayes classifier**, evaluates its accuracy, and saves the model and vectorizer for deployment using **pickle**.

 ### 6️⃣ Test the Model Locally
 To check if the model is working correctly, run: